luismiguelcasadodiaz/splunk/99_quizzes.md

  - the time zone where the event originated
  - timestamps are displayed in GMT.
 ---
-## Quiz Using Fields 100% with bold answers.
+## Using Fields
+100% with bold answers.

 1.- In the fields sidebars, **interesting fields** occur in at least ______ of resulting events.

   - 50%